mtraynham/pureport-docs/overview/about.rst

 About Pureport
 =====================================

-Pureport provides a hosted service for builiding and operating cloud native networks that allow customers to take advantage of high speed cloud on-ramps without needing to managing complex network designs and/or costly overlay network solutions.
+Pureport provides a hosted service for building and operating cloud native networks that allow customers to take advantage of high speed cloud on-ramps without needing to managing complex network designs and/or costly overlay network solutions.